mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 After obtaining the solution for DC optimal power flow, JuliaGrid offers a post-processing analysis function to compute powers associated with buses and branches:
 * [`power!`](@ref power!(::PowerSystem, ::DCPowerFlow)).

-Additionally, specialized functions are available for calculating specific types of [powers](@ref DCPowerAnalysisAPI) for individual buses, branches, or generators.
+Additionally, we have specialized functions for computing specific [powers](@ref DCPowerAnalysisAPI) for buses and branches.

 ---